Keio University

 Encounter with Manga

 From around that time, for some reason, I liked drawing things like manga or illustrations.
 During class, I would copy what the teacher wrote on the blackboard into my notebook, but at the same time, I would draw something like an illustration of that lecture.
-By doing so, I would somehow remember the scene visually, so the teacher's talk would enter my head.
+By doing so, I would somehow remember the scene visually, so the teacher's talk would also enter my head.

 Image